Drava Valley Railway

 The Drava Valley Railway (German: Drautalbahn) is an east–west railway running along the Drava.
 It runs from Maribor (where it connects with the Spielfeld-Straß–Trieste railway, formerly part of the old Southern Railway—Südbahn) to Innichen, where it merges into the Puster Valley Railway (German: Pustertalbahn; Italian: Ferrovia della Val Pusteria) to Franzensfeste (Fortezza).
 It starts in northern Slovenia, crosses Carinthia and East Tyrol and ends in South Tyrol.
 The Klagenfurt–Bleiburg section has been rebuilt as part of the Koralm Railway, which follows the Jaun Valley Railway (Jauntalbahn) from Bleiburg.
-Like the rest of the line in Slovenia, this section of the line has one track and is unelectrified.
+The line in Slovenia and the Austrian section around Bleiburg has one track and is unelectrified; the expanded Koralm section has double track and is electrified, as is its westwards continuation to Lendorf; from Lendorf to the Italian border it is again single track and electrified, changing electrification at the Italian border for the final stretch to Franzensfeste.

 History

 The line now called the Drava Valley Railway consists of the Carinthian Railway (Maribor–Villach), the original Drava Valley Railway (Villach–Lienz) and the eastern part of the original Puster Valley Railway (which extended from Lienz to Franzensfeste).
 It received its current name as a result of the division of the Puster Valley Railway into an Austrian and an Italian part after 1918.